parallel-protocol/parallel-brand-kit/README.md

 # Parallel Brand Kit

-This repository contains the brand assets and design system for Parallel, packaged as a Framer-compatible brand kit.
+This repository contains the brand assets and design system for Parallel.
 The brand kit includes essential design elements that ensure consistency across all Parallel products and marketing materials.

 ## Contents